Alan Sapper: Biography

 He supported the proposal of some union members for the nationalisation of the British film industry (both as a socialist principle and as a means of providing financial stability for the rocky industry) and for the appointment of the first trade union researcher into discrimination against women (1974).
 He was strongly guided in both initiatives by the ACTT's research officer, Roy Lockett.

 Sapper served as the President of the Trades Union Congress in 1982, and also as the President of the Confederation of Entertainment Unions and the International Federation of Audio Visual Workers.
+He served on the Board of Governors of the British Film Institute between 1974 and 1994.

 Sapper's brother Laurie also became the leader of a trade union.